 - Extracranial, Cerebral and Facial Vascular Disease

 - Various Neoplastic, Metabolic, and Inflammatory Conditions

-Although mammograms have been the standard of care for detecting breast cancer, there are many studies showing the dangers associated with Mammograms.
-For example, mammograms have 4 times the amount of radiation exposure of a chest X-ray even though both are consider low dose radiation.
+Although mammograms have been the standard of care for detecting breast cancer, there are many studies showing the dangers associated with them.
+For example, mammograms have 4 times the amount of radiation exposure of a chest X-ray even though both are considered low dose radiation.
 There is some evidence that low dose radiation carries a higher risk versus higher dose radiation of the past.

-I recommend Thermography testing for its safety, effectiveness and its many uses.
-Thermography has been shown to have a sensitivity of 83% in detecting breast cancer.
-Screening with thermography should be considered first.
+Thermography testing is recommended for its safety, effectiveness and its many uses.* Screening with thermography should be considered first.
 In the case of suspicious lesions, mammography may be added to increase sensitivity.

 What does the procedure involve?